blockcoli/libranet/README.md

 Build from .NET Standard 2.0 and .NET Core 3.1

 What's New
-- Update Proto
-- Change AccountStatePath
-- Change RawTransactionHashSalt
-- Transaction Payload Change from Program to ScriptLCS
-- Libra Client - SubmitTransactionRequest.SignedTxn => SubmitTransactionRequest.Transaction
-- Faucet change to LibExplorer API
+- Change Faucet Server to LibExplorer

 ## Installation
 To install the nuget package from a command line, run: